reheatvet/notes/content/⭐ Getting Started with dApps.md

 📄 Docs: https://betterbag.gitbook.io/betterbag-docs

 Use a reusable bag while shopping and submit a photo of your reusable bag, groceries, receipt (receipt from the same date as submission and marked with the last 4 digits of your wallet address).
+You can submit 3 times every single week and each submission requires at least 5 items in it!
+Five items of the same thing is ok (for example 5 bottles of mango juice)

-You can submit 5 times every single week.
-Each approved submission will reward B3TR tokens in the following week (Tuesdays at the latest)
+Each approved submission will reward B3TR tokens in the following week **(Tuesdays at the latest)**

 Despite manually reviewing every single submission (!) they still manage to approve or deny every submission within 24 hours!